 Shortness of Breath in Dysautonomia: A Patient Reported Outcome Study

 Shortness of breath, or dyspnea, is a commonly reported symptom in dysautonomia patients.
-Several studies have shown that anywhere from 25% to 75% of dysautonomia experience this symptom, with different severity.
-Shortness of breath can be an isolating factor and can have an impact on the quality of life of dysautonomia patients.
-The mechanisms underlying shortness of breath in dysautonomia are complex and have been described in the literature.
-However, no large-scale systematic patient reported outcome study on shortness of breath in dysautonomia has been conducted to date.
-Thus, your participation in this study, regardless of whether you have shortness of breath or not, is very important and can contribute to our overall understanding of dysautonomia.
+Our initial analyses indicate that at least half of our study participants experience shortness of breath, and that shortness of breath has a negative impact on quality of life, regardless of severity.
+This is the first large-scale patient reported outcome study on shortness of breath in dysautonomia.
+Your participation in this study, regardless of whether you have shortness of breath or not, is very important and can contribute to our overall understanding of dysautonomia.

 General Information About the Study

-This study has been approved by the UNCP Institutional Review Board (# 39-22, approval valid until October 2025).
-The Principal Investigator and Co-Investigators are UNCP faculty with expertise in Human Biology, Neurobiology, Immunology, and Mathematics, while the Research Assistants are outstanding students in Mathematics and Biology.
+This study has been approved by the UNCP Institutional Review Board (# 39-22, approval valid until January 2026).
+The Principal Investigator and Co-Investigators are UNCP faculty with expertise in Human Biology, Neurobiology, Immunology, Kinesiology, Economics, and Mathematics, while the Research Assistants are outstanding students in Mathematics and Biology (Biomedical emphasis).
 Funding for this study has been provided by the UNCP College of Arts and Sciences Dean's Scholarship Fund and by the UNCP Office of Sponsored Research Project Faculty Research and Development Grant Program.
+The study sponsor is Normalyte.

 The aims of this study are to: